 The Rise of Omnichannel Beauty

-The response centered around hybrid activation.
+The solution came through hybrid activation.

 A Structural Shift in Beauty Behavior